Congaree National Park camping includes two small front-country campgrounds and backcountry camping with a permit.

 Payphone: No

-Is wifi available?
+Is Wi-Fi available?
 Yes, Free Wi-Fi is available inside and immediately outside of the Harry Hampton Visitor Center.

-Is Cellular Phone Service Available?
+Is Cellular Service Available?
 Yes

-Is a camp host available on-site?
+Is there a camp host available on-site?
 No

-Firewood: There is no firewood for sale in the campground.
+Is firewood available for purchase?
+There is no firewood for sale in the campground.

 Amphitheater: No